Software Engineering Experimentation

 - Understanding when experimentation is required in software engineering,

-and what kinds of problems can be solved using experimentation.
+and what kinds of questions can be answered using experimentation.

-- Knowledge for how to control variables and eliminate bias in experimentation.
+- Knowledge of how to control variables and eliminate bias in experimentation.

 This course will examine and critique experimental techniques to